DanKonigsbach/GetItemDate/README.md

 Year is four digits, the other components are two digits, zero padded as needed

-If the file does not have creation date information or is not found or there is any other error, GetItemTime does not write anything to standard output (stdout).
+If the file does not have creation date information or is not found or there is any other error, GetItemDate does not write anything to standard output (stdout).
 ## Output to Standard Error (STDERR)
 Any error messages are written to the error stream (stderr), so that they are easily separated from the output.
 Errors would be parameter errors or if the specified file is not found.

-Note that GetItemTime does NOT consider it an error if the file is found but does not contain Item Time information.
+Note that GetItemDate does NOT consider it an error if the file is found but does not contain Item Time information.
 In that case, nothing is written to either STDOUT or STDERR.
 ## Return code (a/k/a %ERRORLEVEL%,  $LASTEXITCODE, ...)
-GetItemTime also provides a return code to show success or failure.
+GetItemDate also provides a return code to show success or failure.
 Return codes are 0 for success, > 0 for error, < 0 for having no results and also no error (ie. the help message).

 ## Examples